 There are three buttercream rose videos for you here.
 The video at the top of the page is the newest way that I recently started making roses using marshmallows to add height and dimension.
 The second video shows you from various angles how to make a rose using a piping bag and a rose nail, placing them onto the cake, and a shot of the finished cake.
 The third one is me talking you through the process.
 If you need tools for this you can order them from the cake decorating supplies page.
 (Link is below)

-This one shows the roses being piped on a flower nail at various angles.
-The roses are then placed on a wedding cake
+In this video roses are being piped on a flower nail at various angles.
+The roses are then placed on a wedding cake.

 You will need the two cake decorating tips in the photo below.
 The size you will need depends on the size of your cake and the desired effect you are looking to achieve.